Dynamical Tropicalisation: Tropical Algebra and Tropical Cycles

-where the sum is over all $p$-dimensional cells $\sigma$ in $\mathcal{C}$ containing $\tau$ as a face, and $w_{\sigma}$ is weight of $\sigma$.
+where the sum is over all $p$-dimensional cells $\sigma$ in $\mathcal{C}$ containing $\tau$ as a codimension $1$ face, and $w_{\sigma}$ is weight of $\sigma$.
 A weighted complex is \emph{balanced} if it satisfies the balancing condition at each of its codimension one cells.
-A \emph{tropical cycle} or synonymously a \emph{tropical variety} in $\R^n$ is a balanced weighted complex with finitely many cells. \end{definition} For a tropical variety $\cC$ we denote its support by $|\cC|.$ In the tropical algebra, \emph{tropical polynomials} are obtained by addition multiplication of the variables and constants in tropical semiring and we can associate to each tropical polynomial a tropical hypersurface: \begin{definition} For a tropical polynomial
+A \emph{tropical cycle} or synonymously a \emph{tropical variety} in $\R^n$ is a balanced weighted complex with finitely many cells. \end{definition} For a tropical variety $\cC$ we denote its support by $|\cC|,$ which is the underlying set of the $\cC$ as a polyhedral complex.
+In the tropical algebra, \emph{tropical polynomials} are obtained by addition and multiplication of the variables and constants in the tropical semiring and we can associate to each tropical polynomial a tropical hypersurface: \begin{definition} For a tropical polynomial

-where $\alpha \in A\subseteq \Z^n_{\geq 0},$ $|A|< \infty,$ and $c_{\alpha}\in \R,$ the associated tropical variety to $\mathfrak{q}$, denoted by $V_{\trop}(\mathfrak{q}),$ is defined by: \begin{itemize} \item [(a)] as a set \item [(b)] the weights on an $(n-1)$-dimensional cell $\sigma$ of $|V_{\trop}(\mathfrak{q})|$ is given by the lattice length of $\alpha_1 - \alpha_2,$ where $ \sigma = \{x\in \R^n: \langle \alpha_1 , x \rangle +c_{\alpha_1} = \langle \alpha_2 , x \rangle +c_{\alpha_2} =\mathfrak{q}(x) \}.$ \end{itemize} \end{definition} Given a tropical polynomial $\mathfrak{q},$ one can verify that $V_{\trop}(\mathfrak{q})$ is indeed balanced, {\cite[Proposition 3.3.2]{Maclagan-Sturmfels}}.
+where $\alpha \in A\subseteq \Z^n_{\geq 0},$ $|A|< \infty,$ and $c_{\alpha}\in \R,$ the associated tropical variety to $\mathfrak{q}$, denoted by $V_{\trop}(\mathfrak{q}),$ is defined by: \begin{itemize} \item [(a)] as a set \item [(b)] the weights on an $(n-1)$-dimensional cell $\sigma$ of $|V_{\trop}(\mathfrak{q})|$ is given by the lattice length of $\alpha_1 - \alpha_2,$ where $ |\sigma| = \{x\in \R^n: \langle \alpha_1 , x \rangle +c_{\alpha_1} = \langle \alpha_2 , x \rangle +c_{\alpha_2} =\mathfrak{q}(x) \}.$ \end{itemize} \end{definition} Given a tropical polynomial $\mathfrak{q},$ one can verify that $V_{\trop}(\mathfrak{q})$ is indeed balanced, {\cite[Proposition 3.3.2]{Maclagan-Sturmfels}}.

-\section{Complex tropical currents}
+\section{Complex Tropical Currents}

-Investigation of the interplay between the theory of currents and tropical geometry, to the author's knowledge, can be traced back to \cites{ Faver--Jonsson:valuative_tree_book,Favre--Jonsson:Val_PSH, Pass-Rull}.
-In \cite{Pass-Rull}, Passare and Rullg{\aa}rd considered $(S^1)^n$-invariant plurisubharmonic functions of the form $\Log_+^*f = f\circ \Log_+$ for a convex continuous function $f:\R^n \longrightarrow \R,$ and
+Introduction of different notions of \emph{tropical currents} as bridges between the theory of currents and tropical geometry, to the author's understanding, is indebted to \cite{DemaillyHodge, Rash, Pass-Rull}: Consider $(S^1)^n$-invariant plurisubharmonic functions of the form $\Log_+^*f = f\circ \Log_+$ for a convex continuous function $f:\R^n \longrightarrow \R,$ and

 By Rashkovskii's formula \cite{Rash}, one has